 - Glutamic Acid-Rich Protein 2 4

 - CNG Channel Beta-1 3 4

 - CNCG3L 3 4

 - CNCG2 3 4

 Previous GeneCards Identifiers for CNGB1 Gene

 In humans, the rod photoreceptor cGMP-gated cation channel helps regulate ion flow into the rod photoreceptor outer segment in response to light-induced alteration of the levels of intracellular cGMP.
 This channel consists of two subunits, alpha and beta, with the protein encoded by this gene representing the beta subunit.
 Defects in this gene are a cause of cause of retinitis pigmentosa type 45.
 Three transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Oct 2013]

 GeneCards Summary for CNGB1 Gene

-CNGB1 (Cyclic Nucleotide Gated Channel Beta 1) is a Protein Coding gene.
+CNGB1 (Cyclic Nucleotide Gated Channel Subunit Beta 1) is a Protein Coding gene.
 Diseases associated with CNGB1 include Retinitis Pigmentosa 45 and Retinitis Pigmentosa.
-Among its related pathways are Organelle biogenesis and maintenance and Activation of cAMP-Dependent PKA.
+Among its related pathways are Sweet Taste Signaling and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
 Gene Ontology (GO) annotations related to this gene include voltage-gated potassium channel activity and cGMP binding.
 An important paralog of this gene is CNGB3.